Welcome to St. James!

 Come to explore God’s bounty with us through a variety of worship styles in the beautiful Episcopal tradition, through study and fellowship, and through community service.
 We hope you will feel at home here, and we know you will make us stronger with your presence.
 Have fun exploring our new website and reach out to make contact.
 Better yet, Come and visit us, and let’s experience God’s grace together.

-St. James worships through four liturgies each week, as well as several alternative worship services throughout the year.
+St. James worships through three liturgies each week, as well as several alternative worship services throughout the year.